shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 It is not difficult to show that this criterion guarantees equilibrium-idempotence, even after applying small perturbations to `H` or `V`, thus resolving the problematic instability.

-## Experiments
+## TODO

-TODO: Describe Kuhn poker experiments validating the theory described here.
+- Describe Kuhn poker experiments validating the theory described here.
+- Clean up "most promising remedy" description above as the de-facto definition of Nash-ISMCTS.
+- Clarify that Q is always an expectation of Q of children, and that we use this formulation instead of more traditional backpropagation formulation.
+- Luck-corrections, move-temperature mechanics